 Our Counselors Have Real-World Experience

 Each counselor at Eddins Counseling Group has worked in careers outside of counseling.
 We have real-world job finding skills and know what employers look for in a student or job applicant.
 And, we know what you are going through.
 We know the anxiety and stress that can come with a career transition, and we have experienced the light at the end of the tunnel.
-Because each of our career counselors are trained therapists, we also have a unique insight and understanding into the mental, emotional, and physical challenges of a career transition.
+Because each of our career counselors are trained therapists, and trained in vocational psychology as well as career counseling, we have a unique insight and understanding into the mental, emotional, and physical challenges of a career transition.
 Your counselor can teach you stress management tools before your big interview, or help you develop techniques to manage fear and build confidence to pursue what you really want in your career.